vu3xk41997/odin-tic_tac_toe/README.md

 * Still display winner when player win with last box
 * Show restart button when game ends
 * Reload window when restart button is clicked

-## Current step
-* Allow players to put in their names and include a button to start the game
+* Allow player to enter names and start game